Felix Sabates: Early life

 In Lexington, Sabates began working 12-hour shifts in a furniture factory.
-One year later in 1964, after an encounter with the Ku Klux Klan, his family moved to Charlotte, North Carolina, and he began working at National Car Rental as a parking lot attendant and washing cars at the Charlotte Airport.
+One year later in 1964, after an encounter with the Ku Klux Klan, his family moved to Charlotte, North Carolina, and he began working at National Car Rental as a parking lot attendant, and washing cars at the Charlotte Airport.
 Later, Sabates began working at the City Chevrolet car dealership in Downtown Charlotte (later purchased by fellow NASCAR owner Rick Hendrick), offering to work for free on the condition that if he outsells the other salesman within a month, that he would be compensated and offered a permanent sales position.
 Sabates was successful with record car sales.
 When a local newspaper article had recounted this story about the top salesman, it caught the eye of a local businessman who proceeded to offer him a different sales position with potential growth as a manufacturer's representative.

 Business success

 In 1969 at the age of 25, Sabates accepted a position as a salesman for Top Sales Company, Inc. (TSC) which distributed retail products.
 Sabates would purchase the company in 1974.
 Early products distributed by TSC included Atari game consoles and Teddy Ruxpin teddy bears.
 At its peak, TSC became the largest, most successful manufacturer's representative company in the United States with over $12 billion in sales.
-In 2000, Sabates sold TSC to his employees at what was considered a well below market rate to “reward the people that helped him build the business.”
+In 2000, Sabates sold TSC to his employees at what was considered a well below market rate to "reward the people that helped him build the business."

 In 1988, Sabates purchased a Hatteras Yacht dealership in Stuart, Fla. and within two years Sabates had turned it into the largest Hatteras dealership in the world.
 Sabates, along with his partner John Dane, followed that up with the purchase of superyacht builder Trinity Yachts in 2000.
 He also owns IYC, one of the largest yacht management, charter, brokerage and new construction yachts companies in the world, with offices in Monaco, the Bahamas, Saint Martin and the U.S. He is also the president and CEO of FSS Holdings, Inc., a North Carolina-based holding company with holdings in several U.S. and international companies.

-Sabates owns and operates a Mercedes Benz dealership that is a four-time recipient of the Best of the Best Award given to only the top 10 percent of dealers nationwide.
+Sabates owns and operates a Mercedes Benz dealership that is a four-time recipient of the Best Award given to only the top 10 percent of dealers nationwide.
 He also operates the largest volume Infiniti dealership in North Carolina as well as Hyundai, Ford, Lincoln Mazda, Sprinter and Smart Car auto dealerships.
 A Sabates owned Bentley dealership closed in 2015.